WCSCourses/GenEpiLAC2023/Manuals/Sequencing&QC/Sequencing&QC.md

 - Per-base sequence quality
 - Adapter content

-**Analysing FastQC report, how many reads are there?
-Does this answer match your previous answer (based on ``wc`` command)?**
+**Analysing FastQC reports, how many reads are there?
+Does this answer match your previous answer for sample ARIMSS995-11 (based on ``wc`` command)?**

 **With respect to quality scores, which of the two files has better-quality data: *ARIMSS995-11_1.fastq.gz* or *ARIMSS995-11_2.fastq.gz*?**

-**Besides sequence differences, are there any other differences related to run quality between the two samples we analysed (ARIMSS995-11 and untrimmed)**
+**Besides sequence differences, are there any other differences related to run quality between the two samples we analysed (ARIMSS995-11 and untrimmed)?**

 **Are these datasets contaminated with any Illumina sequencing adapter oligonucleotides?**